JkAlcntr/ITE-306-MODULE-18-Alcantara/README.rst

      http://127.0.0.1:5000/empdb/employee/101
      http://127.0.0.1:5000/empdb/employee/103

 On your command prompt press "CTRL=C" to end the process of hello.py.
-What is the output if you open this URL while hello.py is not running:
+What is the output if you open this URL while `hello.py`_ is not running:

 .. code-block:: text

      http://127.0.0.1:5000/empdb/employee/

+If you find this repository helpful then don't forget to give a star 🌟 to this repository. :)